sctewn/NFT_Studio/Readme.md

 Sites where to sell:

 ETH:
-a. opensea.io
+- opensea.io
-b.
-Foundation
+- Foundation
-c.
-Manifold
+- Manifold
-d. rarible
+- rarible
-e. knownorigin.io
+- knownorigin.io

 Tezos (maybe have low prices, but check on it):
-a. objkt.com <- Good place to start
+- objkt.com <- Good place to start

 There ir plenty more but i forgot all the names.